+Cryobiology meeting Ostrava 2015

 A novel bench top device for freeze drying sperm cells

 Arav Amir & Yehudit Natan

 FertileSafe Ltd., 11 Haharash st. Nes-Ziona, 7403118, Israel.
 Fertilesafe@gmail.com

 Introduction:

 We developed a new device for freeze drying of cells and tissue.
 The device can be sterilized before use by autoclave.
 The device is built of a stainless steel cylinder having a condenser and a vials carrier incorporated with temperature control unit and is cooled by liquid nitrogen.
 The cylinder is connected to vacuum pump and it can be equipped with a vials closing system.